wasiqAfnan/JavaScriptMastery/MasteryInJavaScript.md

 - Loops
 - Functions and arrow functions
 - Parameters and arguments
+- Rest and argument keyword in functions
-- Hoisting
+- Hoisting and TDZ (Temporal Dead Zone)
 - Typecasting and template literals
 - Userinputs via terminal
-- Objects
+- Objects and functions like keys,values and entries
+- Optional chaining in objects
-- Arrays and push, pop, shift, and unshift operations
+- Arrays and Array methods(push, pop, shift, unshift, slice, includes, sort, split and join)
+- map, filter and reduce
 - Props vs methods

 # JavaScript - The GameChanger: